typelift/Swiftz/README.md

 import struct Swiftz.Product

-/// Or product of a list with the Product Monoid. let product = mconcat(Product<Int8, NInt8>(i: nint8), xs) // 0
+/// Or the product of a list with the Product Monoid. let product = mconcat(Product<Int8, NInt8>(i: nint8), xs) // 0
 ```